 After leaving London, Sarah managed the first Kiteboarding shop and school in the UK before moving to Spain, to continue her ‘real career’ as a Project Manager (she’s the organiser!), which only lasted to the end of the contract…

-Pluto Bear, joined us one evening at a bar in Akyaka and has been with us ever since.
-Pluto’s main role is that of general mischief and mayhem at the beach (Turkey only) along with looking rather cute and lapping up all the attention!
+Pluto Bear, joined us one evening at a bar in Akyaka (Gokova Bay) and has been with us ever since.
+Pluto’s main role is that of general mischief and mayhem at the beach (Greece only) along with looking rather cute and lapping up all the attention!
 If a flip flop or water bottle goes missing, we apologise!

 Mark and Sarah’s experience and knowledge of the sport and equipment goes back years and they are more than happy to impart this knowledge to their clients, whether it be telling an amusing tale or discussing the latest kit or move.